Jumpstart Grants Program

 Limited funds are available from the WVCTSI Jumpstart Grants Program to support small, well-defined projects which will lead to measured outcomes, such as critical preliminary data for a larger grant submission.
 Funds may be used to initiate a new project or to accelerate existing projects but are not intended for bridge support.

-Applicants are encouraged to meet with the Pilot Grant Program Coordinator (Meg Haller, MPA, MSW) prior to application submission.
+Applicants are required to meet with the Pilot Grants Program Coordinator (Meg Haller, MPA, MSW) prior to application submission.

 For this funding cycle, the budget is limited to a maximum of $10,000 in total direct costs for a six (6) months.

 PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human and/or animal subjects.
 Documentation for these requirements should be included in the Appendix of the application.
-IRB/IACUC approval are not required prior to application submission deadline, but a completed investigator-initiated protocol is required for human subjects projects at submission.
+IRB/IACUC approval are not required prior to application submission deadline.
 For animal studies, proof of IACUC submission is required in application.
 Note that all WVCTSI Pilot awards require official proof of IRB/IACUC approval before project start.
 Therefore, no project can start, nor funds be released without proper compliance documentation.

 Past Pilot Funded Principal Investigators